MAISRC/ggplot_plus/README.md

   yaxis_title_plus() +
   gridlines_plus()
 ```

+    Warning: It looks like you haven't provided a custom title for variable(s)
+    Species, mapped to the following aesthetic(s), respectively: fill.
+This means
+    the title(s) are probably still the column name(s) from your data set, which
+    may not be human-readable, nicely formatted, and intuitive and contain units
+    (if any).
+We recommend using a scale*() function to specify a custom title for
+    each such scale.
+Set silence_warnings inside geom_plus() to TRUE to hide this
+    and other messages.

     Warning: Heads-up: The top y axis title is likely to clip overtop of the x axis
     labels if your graph features a top x axis.
 Move the x axis to the bottom using